vanheeringen-lab/ANANSE/docs/command-line_reference.md

                -r ATAC.cell_type1.narrowPeak ATAC.cell_type2.narrowPeak
 ```

+#### Other species

+Please note that human and mouse are supported out-of-the-box, but for other species you will need a custom motif to transcription factor mapping.
+Take care to use the same gene symbols for your transcription factors as are present in your gene expression file.
+One way to create the TF to motif mapping is to use the `motif2factors` command from [GimmeMotifs](https://github.com/vanheeringen-lab/gimmemotifs).
+See the documentation [here](https://gimmemotifs.readthedocs.io/en/stable/reference.html#command-gimme-motif2factors).
+This command uses a relatively simple approach based on orthogroups.

 #### Output files

 The output directory of `ananse binding` will contain three or four files, depending on the input data used.
 The file called `binding.tsv` contains three columns called `factor`, `enhancer` and `binding`.
 The `factor` column contains the TF name, the `enhancer` column the location of the enhancer (in `chrom:start-end` format) and the `binding` column the probability of the logistic classifier.